-When God doesn't meet one of my expectations in life, but especially regarding my children, one of two things typically happen.
+When God doesn't meet one of my expectations in life, one of two things typically happen.
 I either get mad at God and demand He tell me why this happened.
 Or I get sad and feel like God doesn't care.
 I struggled with this for a long time.
 Still do, to be honest.

 But one Christmastime, while reading through the story of the birth of Jesus, I felt God gave me fresh eyes.
 For the first time ever, I truly put myself in the young Mary's shoes (or sandals) and thought about what Mary must have been thinking and feeling through this journey of bringing the Savior into the world and parenting Him well.
 We have no idea what her thoughts and feelings were from Scripture.
 But since she was human I'm sure she did have expectations about how her life would unfold.